Should I buy a house with subsidence?

 In this situation you can buy the property with cash, and then pay for the required repairs.
 But fixing subsidence can take a lot of time and money.

 For properties with historic subsidence, you should be able to get a mortgage.
-The lender will want to know the details of any structural engineers report.
+The lender will want to know the details of any structural engineer's report.

-In many cases, a recently underpinned house will have excellent new foundations.
+Nevertheless, in many cases, a recently underpinned house will have excellent new foundations.
 It can also be the case that properties with historic subsidence may offer good value for money.

 Other useful guides